Pros / Brinks Home Security has better installation and equipment options than other home security providers.

 Cons / You must pay 80 percent of your account balance if you cancel early.

-Verdict / Brinks Home Security is the best home security system you can get, though its contract terms and monitoring fees aren't the best option for everyone.
+Verdict / Brinks Home Security is the best home security system you can get, though its contract terms and starting costs aren't the best option for everyone.

 Despite the resemblance to the legacy company of the same name, Brinks Home Security is a new home security company.
 It's essentially a rebranding of both LiveWatch and MONI, which were two of our top-rated security systems in past comparisons.
 Although Brinks Home Security has some elements from each of its predecessors, particularly LiveWatch's self-install equipment and MONI's 24/7 customer support, its contract terms didn't make the transition as smoothly.
 This is an impressive company with monitoring options for almost anyone and may be worth the extra expense.

 Brinks Home Security gives you the choice between two traditional 24/7 monitoring plans, though we chose to evaluate the less-expensive option, Brinks Home Complete, for this comparison.
-This plan starts at $39 a month, which is slightly higher than the $37 average we found among home security systems.
-The system also has a $19 activation fee and includes some basic equipment for free.
-Compared to most security systems, these are some of the most affordable starting costs you can get.
+This plan starts at $29 a month, which is lower than the $37 average we found among home security systems.
+The basic equipment included with this plan costs $249.50, making these some of the highest starting costs in the industry.

 When you sign up for a Brinks Home Security system, you can expect the contract to last three years and renew on a month-to-month basis after that.
 This contract is typical of home security systems, such as ADT and Frontpoint, but we were disappointed to see LiveWatch's one-year contract disappear when it became Brinks Home Security.
 As with MONI, the early-termination policy, found on Brinks's Terms & Conditions page, requires 80 percent payoff of your account balance, making it more restrictive than LiveWatch's no-fee policy.
 Compared to systems with 75-percent payoff, like ADT and Link Interactive, Brinks' cancelation policy is not as good.